Joe DiMaggio's 56-game hitting streak: Extending the record to 56 games

 The Yankees played the Athletics in a doubleheader on July 6, with the first game featuring a rematch between DiMaggio and Babich.
 This time, Babich was unable to utilize his attempted strategy from their previous encounter, as DiMaggio singled off of him in the first inning.
 He added a double and two more singles later in the game, as part of an 8–4 Yankees victory.
 In the second game, DiMaggio tripled in his initial at-bat to run the streak to 48 games; a third-inning double gave him his sixth hit during the doubleheader.
+This was also the day a monument to Lou Gehrig was unveiled in center field of Yankee Stadium.

-Following a break for the All-Star Game, the Browns opposed the Yankees in St. Louis on July 10.
+Following a break for the All-Star Game, in which DiMaggio doubled in the eighth inning, the Browns opposed the Yankees in St. Louis on July 10.
 In the first inning of a contest stopped in the sixth inning by rain, he hit a bouncer to Browns shortstop Alan Strange, who knocked the ball down but was unable to make an attempt to throw out DiMaggio, who was credited with a hit.
 In his attempt to reach the 50-game mark, DiMaggio had four hits against the Browns the following day, including a ninth-inning home run and three singles.
 He subsequently secured a double in the fourth inning of the teams' game one day later, before the Yankees traveled to Chicago for a doubleheader against the White Sox.
 DiMaggio recorded three hits in the opening contest and a single in the second, bringing the streak to 53 games.
 The next day, DiMaggio hit a popup to center field, which was mishandled by White Sox second baseman Bill Knickerbocker.
 Despite the protestations of DiMaggio's teammates, the play was scored as an error on Knickerbocker.
 In his second plate appearance, DiMaggio was required to bring a new bat to the plate, as he had broken one while swinging at the popup.
 He walked, and saw two balls to start his at-bat in the sixth inning.
 He then hit a weak grounder to third base, and beat the throw to first base for a hit.